CldBchl/weather_service/README.md

 `./test_weatherservice.sh`

-This script launches a weather service instance with three servers.
+The test_weatherservice.sh script launches a weather service instance with three servers.

 `./test_weatherpacket.sh`

-This script launches three weather stations and for each sensors it launches four sensors, that send their data to the station.
-Each weather station transmits its data to the server of the weather service it is assigned to.
+The test_weatherpacket.sh script launches three weather stations and for each station it launches four sensors, that send their data to the corresponding station.
+Each weather station transmits its data to the weather service server it is assigned to.

 Check the transmitted sensor values on ports *5554*, *5564*, *5574* according to the [REST API](#weather-stations-rest-api) documentation.